sloveland/golden-mile/README.md

 ## The Journey ##

-> "Rope!" he muttered.

-> "No rope!
-And only last night you said to yourself: 'Sam, what about a bit of rope?
+> "And only last night you said to yourself: 'Sam, what about a bit of rope?
 You'll want it, if you haven't got it.'
 Well, I'll want it.
 I can't get it now."

 > -- Samwise Gamgee

-Be prepared - you don't want to get caught without rope, matches, or a pocket knife, on this adventure.
+Be prepared - you don't want to get caught without rope, matches, or a pocket knife.
 Use tools to provide a smooth, modern workflow as you build.

 As of this writing, here are some good examples: